Ramakrishna: Last days

 In the beginning of 1885 Ramakrishna suffered from clergyman's throat, which gradually developed into throat cancer.
 He was moved to Shyampukur near Kolkata, where some of the best physicians of the time, including Dr. Mahendralal Sarkar, were engaged.
 When his condition aggravated, he was relocated to a large garden house at Cossipore on 11 December 1885.

 During his last days, he was looked after by his monastic disciples and Sarada Devi.
 Ramakrishna was advised by the doctors to keep the strictest silence, but ignoring their advice, he incessantly conversed with visitors.
 According to traditional accounts, before his death, Ramakrishna transferred his spiritual powers to Vivekananda, and assured him of his avataric status.
 Requesting other monastic disciples to look upon Vivekananda as their leader, Ramakrishna asked Vivekananda to look after the welfare of the disciples, saying, "keep my boys together", and asked him to "teach them".

 Ramakrishna's condition gradually worsened, and he died in the early morning hours of 16 August 1886 at the Cossipore garden house.
 According to his disciples, this was mahasamadhi.
-His last word, on one account was "ma", while another states he uttered thrice, the word "Kali", before passing away.
+His last word, on one account was "ma", while another states he uttered "Kali" thrice before dying.

 After the death of their master, the monastic disciples led by Vivekananda formed a fellowship at a half-ruined house at Baranagar near the river Ganges, with the financial assistance of the householder disciples.
 This became the first Math or monastery of the disciples who constituted the first Ramakrishna Order.